 Many vegans choose the diet purely for its health benefits.
 Although veganism requires supplements and professional consultation to meet dietary needs, most vegans can get all their nutrients without animal products.
-Vegan mainstay foods like whole grains, vegetables, fruits and legumes are naturally low in fat and cholesterol and rich in fibre, magnesium, potassium, folate and vitamins C and E.
+Vegan mainstay foods like whole grains, vegetables, fruits, and legumes are naturally low in fat and cholesterol and rich in fiber, magnesium, potassium, folate, and vitamins C and E.

 Want to lose weight?
 Vegans are, on average, up to 10 kilos lighter than meat-eaters are.
 And unlike unhealthy fad diets, which leave you feeling tired (and usually don’t keep the pounds off for long), going vegan allows you to keep the excess fat off for good and have plenty of energy.

 Vegan food challenges amateur cooks around the world and the pros are joining in.
 There are so many recipes across the world that use meat and dairy products and vegans cannot just replace meat with a vegetable and expect the same taste.
 A whole new world of combinations and flavors need to be discovered.

 Veganism also gets people to try foods that they would never normally use - or even know existed.
 And most of the time, the flavor is effortless.
 Most vegan food does not need to be cooked for hours.
 Instead, they are quick and easy meals that are packed with natural taste.

 As more and more consumers wake up to the high costs of cheap clothes–from workers poisoned by toxic chemicals to landfills brimming with discarded garments–“ethical” and “sustainable” have become two of the biggest buzzwords in the fashion industry.